 Project Amorgorama by

-In cooperation with artist Florian Reiche (DE/AT).
+In cooperation with the artist Florian Reiche (DE/AT).

-With the pilot project Amorgorama the Professional Fishing Association of Amorgos wants to find a sustainable approach to cope with the problems of the continously increasing pollution of the coasts by plastics as well as the overfishing in the Agean Sea.A project of the Professional Fishing Association Amorgos and artist Florian Reiche (DE/AT)
+With the project Amorgorama the Professional Fishing Association of Amorgos aims to find a sustainable approach to tackle both the problems of a continuously increasing plastic pollution as well as of overfishing in the Aegean Sea.

 From the pilot project to a sustainable, altered definition of the fishermen’s profession.